shahen94/react-native-video-processing/README.md

             .catch(console.warn);
     }

-    // iOS only
     compressVideo() {
         const options = {
             width: 720,
-            endTime: 1280,
+            height: 1280,
-            bitrateMultiplier: 3,
+            bitrateMultiplier: 3, // iOS only
-            saveToCameraRoll: true, // default is false
+            saveToCameraRoll: true, // default is false, iOS only
+            saveWithCurrentDate: true, // default is false, iOS only
+            minimumBitrate: 300000, // iOS only
-            saveWithCurrentDate: true, // default is false
+            removeAudio: true, // default is false
-            minimumBitrate: 300000
         };
         this.videoPlayerRef.compress(options)
             .then((newSource) => console.log(newSource))